What is Peeing in His Sleep?

 The inflammation caused by a condition such as a urinary tract infection can cause your dog to not realize that he is peeing while asleep.
 A dog with an infection of the urinary tract may have excessive thirst and therefore, pee more often - sometimes not waking when his bladder is full.

-While problems such as this from reproductive surgery can occur in males, it most often occurs in females.
-After going through the process of being spayed 1 out of 5 female dogs experience incontinence, also known as spay incontinence.
+After going through the process of being spayed, 1 out of 5 female dogs experience incontinence, also known as spay incontinence.
 This is because their levels of estrogen are drastically lowered, which then affects the muscle tone of the sphincters.
+Those who are spayed before their first season tend to be the ones affected.

 In males, the same weakened sphincters are to blame.
 But it is far less common.
 Both situations can be treated with prescription drugs provided by your veterinarian.